Definition - What does Blastocyst mean?

 FertilitySmarts explains Blastocyst

 When a sperm and egg meet, fertilization occurs.
-At this point, an embryo, the first stage of conception, is formed.
-Around 5 to 6 days after fertilization, the embryo becomes a blastocyst.
+At this point, a zygote is formed.
+Cells continue to divide and around 5 to 6 days after fertilization, the embryo becomes a blastocyst.
 The blastocyst differs from an embryo because of its advanced cell development and growth.
-A blastocyst contains 3 distinct features, including a fluid filled cavity and two distinct types of cells:
+This includes a fluid-filled cavity and two distinct types of cells: T cells, and the ICM.
+Around 5 or 6 days after fertilization, a healthy blastocyst will hatch from its protective outer shell known as the zona pellucida.
+It is around 24 hours after this hatching process that embryo implantation is ready to occur.

 For a couple or individual undergoing IVF, it may be required to decide between an embryo transfer and a blastocyst transfer.
 This is a decision that is informed by the reproductive endocrinologist and embryologist based on the development of the embryos.
-This decision comes down to the number of days that are optimal for the embryo/blastocyst to reside in the lab before being inserted into the uterus.
+This decision comes down to the number of days that are optimal for the embryo/blastocyst to reside in the lab before being inserted into the uterus or the overall number of embryos that continue to develop.

-For those who favor the blastocyst transfer, the timing is the most dominant factor.
+With a blastocyst transfer, the timing is the most dominant factor.
 An embryo has been fertilized for just two to three days.
 With intercourse, the embryo would still be residing in the fallopian tubes, having not yet reached the uterus.
 With IVF, introducing the embryo to the uterus several days before it would biologically arrive is thought to be potentially disruptive to the process.
 Therefore, the blastocyst transfer may be considered a closer imitation of the naturally occurring biological process.
 Additionally, blastocyst transfer allows for a more selective choice of transfer specimens.
-While lab developed embryos may not have enough time to fully demonstrate their overall viability, more advanced blastocysts can.
-Additionally, the blastocyst transfer reduces the chances of multiple pregnancies.
+While lab-developed embryos may not have enough time to fully demonstrate their overall viability, more advanced blastocysts can.
+Additionally, because a more informed decision can be made, fewer blastocysts are typically transferred which reduces the chances of multiple pregnancies.

 Disadvantages of a blastocyst transfer include: